 - Clear Creek Rafting (Well-run whitewater rafting tours for all ages and all skill levels on Clear Creek, just half an hour from the ballpark)

 Coors Field is a nice venue inhabited by nice fans in a great city.
 One of the best exteriors in baseball is muted by a rather ordinary interior unless you have seat with a (rare) perfect view of the majestic mountains.
-The scene outside the park is among the best in baseball so you’ll likely have a fun day.
+The scene outside the park is among the best in baseball so you’ll likely have a fun time.
 It’s not a place you end up by accident, so plan a summer 3-day weekend around the ball schedule and enjoy.